Are you an adviser? Go to Unbiased Pro

 1. The benefit of defined benefit pensions

-If you have any defined benefit ('final salary') pensions, it is rarely worth moving those into a defined contribution (or 'money purchase') plan.
+If you have a defined benefit ('final salary') pension, it is rarely worth moving those into a defined contribution or 'money purchase' plan.

 That’s because you would take on the investment risk instead of the pension scheme.

-There may be additional benefits, such as entitlement to a bigger lump sum, which you would lose.
+There may be additional benefits, such as entitlement to a bigger lump sum or a higher guaranteed annuity rate, which you would lose.

 2. Added advantages

-Some types of defined contribution plans have additional benefits you would lose if you move that pension money elsewhere.
+Some defined benefit plans have additional benefits you would lose if you move that pension money elsewhere.

-That could include a guaranteed annuity rate (the rate at which your pension money is turned into an income) – this will almost certainly be higher than you would get on the open market.
+That could include a guaranteed annuity rate, the rate at which your pension is turned into an income, which will almost certainly be higher than you would get on the open market.

 3. Investment detriment